 Week two to five is where you learn the important things that help add structure to your life.

 The Biggest Benefit Of Lifebook Mastery For Me

-Someone had written into me not long ago and asked me if I thought Lifebook Mastery was worth it, and this is part of what I wrote to her.
+Someone sent me an email not long ago and asked me if I thought Lifebook Mastery was worth it, and this is part of what I wrote back to her.

 I’m on week 4 and we’ve gone over goals and how to narrow down the goals and get specific on what we want to do.
 Habits and daily choices are talked about too.
 Just like Lifebook Online you get some insights into things you may not have thought of before.